- Introduction

 Any registered elector can apply to vote by post.

-Voting by post is an easy and convenient way of voting if you're unable to get to the polling station.
-Your ballot paper will be posted to you approximately two weeks before the election.
-You then need to complete the ballot paper and the enclosed security statement and then either post the pack back, deliver it in person to the Electoral Services Office or deliver it on polling day to one of the polling stations in the electoral area.
-Whatever method of return is used, the ballot paper will only be counted if it is received by 10pm on the day of the election.
+You then need to complete the ballot paper and the enclosed security statement and either post the pack back, deliver it in person to the Electoral Services Office or deliver it on polling day to one of the polling stations in the electoral area.

 The deadline for the receipt of postal voting applications is 5pm on the eleventh working day before the day of the election.